RileyLeff/ri2048/README.md

 # 2048 with IMAGES

+Current issues: images don't resize for mobile screens.
+Other than that, works fine.

+Playable at www.rileyleff.com/ri2048

+# Description

-A 2048 clone which display images instead of number cells.
+A 2048 clone which display images of my friends instead of number cells.

 Inspired from [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).